Pre-Distillation of Magic States via Composite Schemes: Errors in Gate-Channel Implementation

 \section{Errors in Gate-Channel Implementation}

 As presented in Section~\ref{sec:Distillation and Pre-Distillation} and Appendix~\ref{app:Background and Preliminaries}, distilled magic states are injected into Clifford-based, fault-tolerant circuits to realize non-Clifford gates.
 These gates complete the universal gate set required for fault-tolerant quantum computation.
 So, in practice, one must also evaluate the error of the implemented gate, since imperfections in the injected magic state directly propagate into the non-Clifford operation and may compromise fault tolerance.
-Here we show that the error in the operation scales linearly with the leading-order error of the noisy prepared $T$-states.
+Here we quantify how imperfections in state preparation propagate through standard injection circuits and enter distillation recursion maps and gate-channel errors at leading order.
+We show that the error in the operation scales linearly with the leading-order error of the noisy prepared $T$-states.

 A standard technique of the injection employs an ancilla-assisted circuit that applies the desired non-Clifford gate probabilistically via postselection.
 Consider the ancilla state

 and assume the initial state is \( \ket{\psi} \otimes \ket{A_\theta} \).
 A stabilizer measurement of \( \sigma_z \otimes \sigma_z \) is performed, followed by a CNOT gate with the first qubit as control.